HadyBrh/clean_architecture/README.md

 # clean_architecture

-Clean Architecture Example
+A combination of Clean Architecture with MVVM Example

-This Example Contains the Data and domain layers representation as a microservice.

-Presentation Layer is presented in a separate project.
-It can be added also here under a separate views layer.
+This is a snippet from an app showing the app architecture used .

 For confidentiality, this is a code snippet from the initial app.